snarlferb/l/intro.md

 |g  h  i  tz|  | z |  |gx + hy + iz + tz |
 |0  0  0  1 |  | 1 |  |        1         |
 ```
-The resulting coordinates represent the transformed vertex in homogeneous coordinates: `x', y', z', w'` After transformation, to convert back to Cartesian coordinates `x, y, z` you divide the resulting coordinates by the w component: `x'/w', y'/w', z'/w'` This method allows for efficient representation and computation of transformations.
+The resulting coordinates represent the transformed vertex in homogeneous coordinates: `x', y', z', w'`.
+After transformation, to convert back to Cartesian coordinates `x, y, z` you divide the resulting coordinates by the w component: `x'/w', y'/w', z'/w'` This method allows for efficient representation and computation of transformations.
 Values in the rightmost column represent translation along the x, y, and z axes respectively.
 Values in the upper-left 3x3 submatrix represent a combination of rotation, scaling, and shearing transformations.
 This submatrix is often referred to as the rotation and scale portion of the matrix.
 The bottom row `[0 0 0 1]` is used for the mathematical representation of homogeneous coordinates, which helps simplify operations like translation.

 **Determinant**